petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 ---
 # Upgrade Report

+{bdg-secondary}`Available 7.4+`

 When you upgrade data, it's important to know the changes made and any issues that occurred.
-The [Database Upgrade Tool](../upgrade-basics/using-the-database-upgrade-tool.md) captures this information in reports that include these details:
+The upgrade report captures this information in a report that include these details:

 * Execution date and time
 * Total execution time of the upgrade